 More often, we experience a city and its heritage intently as its tourists, rather than its residents.Bangalore is dubbed as ‘Garden city of India’ but many Bangaloreans (like me) have no clue how and why it earned this title.
 Our new year resolutions lists are more about checking out New York’s Central Park or London’s Hyde Park than exploring parks and greenery of Bangalore.
 Having moved to Bangalore about a year ago, we always aspired to visit and know more about Bangalore’s parks but most of 2015 was spent exploring places around Bangalore rather than the city itself.
 New year resolutions are about breaking old habits and forming new.
 And on the first Sunday of 2016, we joined Mr.Vijay Thiruvady on the Green Heritage walk he leads at Lalbagh Gardens.

 We discovered this gem after reading an article on National Geographic India about Bangalore Walks.
 My wife’s immediate question – ‘How is it that we don’t know much about these walks?’
-We quickly googled about heritage walks in Bangalore and stumbled upon Vijay’s website BangaloreWalks.There are other ventures such as Unhurried but we zeroed in on Vijay’s Green Heritage Walk due to special MTR breakfast promised at the end of walk.
+We quickly googled about heritage walks in Bangalore and stumbled upon Vijay’s website BangaloreWalks.There are other ventures as well but we zeroed in on Vijay’s Green Heritage Walk due to special MTR breakfast promised at the end of walk.

 The Green Heritage Walk begins at 7 am at the Big rock right at the Double Gate entrance of Lalbagh.
 The walk is around three hours long where we strolled in the Lalbagh Gardens in the company of 20 strangers.
 It is quintessential morning walk which not only rejuvenates your body but also opens your mind about Bangalore’s rich green heritage.
 Vijay is extremely knowledgeable about biodiversity of the gardens and also knows Bangalore heritage better than most of us.
 He has a unique style of striking conversation with diverse group (age, gender, background) and that’s what pulls you to join again – there were quite a few repeat members in our group.